butteredwaffles/Wafer/README.md

 # Wafer

 A Cookie Clicker Steam companion app utilizing GUI automation.
+This was made as an experiment in text identification and image recognition.
+As the game supports mods to interact with the code directly, this is not the most optimal way to automate CC.
+This application only knows the information that *you* know by opening the game!

 ## Features